 In a way, by choosing the Ceylon sapphire ring all those years ago, Princess Diana threw up the proverbial middle finger to conventional norms, merging the worlds of old royalty & fairy tales with a modern representation of her place in royal history; as well all know, Diana's marriage wasn't ideal, but her choice of a ring has come to represent her independent spirit and the popularity of sapphire designs have only grown in popularity since.

 Blue sapphires are believed to protect their wearers from "the evil eye" or envy and any harm that may result thereof.
 They're believed to attract spiritual insight and good fortune, while aiding in clear communication.
 The gem is a symbol of strength, kindess, and power.

-Natural sapphires- rated 2nd only to diamonds on the Mohs Scale of Hardness- come in many, many shades (including now-popular Pink Padparadsha sapphires), but the word "sapphire" is mostly associated with the classic blue hue shown in this post.
+Natural sapphires- rated 2nd only to diamonds on the Mohs Scale of Hardness- come in many, many shades (including now-popular Pink Padparadsha sapphires and teal sapphires), but generally sapphires are mostly associated with the deep, classic blue hue shown in the designs featured on this page.